 Another big benefit is the ease of generating IFTA and off-road refund reports for quick tax filing.
 Companies that operate across multiple states must submit a report that specifies the total miles traveled in each individual state, as well as the total gallons purchased in each state.
 To further complicate matters, this report must be filed for each vehicle, creating a huge headache for large fleets.
 Companies who operate off-road must also submit reports to get refunds for fuel excise taxes, which is an extremely time-consuming process.
 However, fuel card providers automatically generate both IFTA and off-road refund reports, saving hours of work for your accounting team.

 As the front line in managing drivers, fleet managers are consistently busy keeping your business running smoothly.
-Using business gas credit cards makes it easy to monitor drivers and ensure they are following fueling guidelines.
+Using gas cards makes it easy to monitor drivers and ensure they are following fueling guidelines.
 Here are the four essential tools that allow fleet managers to maintain a bird’s eye view of their vehicles and drivers:

 - Who is authorized to use the card?
 Specify which employees are authorized to make a purchase, and state that cards are not for personal use.